git-town/git-town/CONTRIBUTING.md

 ```
 Add a foo feature to "git bar"

-This automatically foos changes before
+This automatically foos changes before they get
-they get barred into a separate branch.
+barred into a separate branch, thereby preventing
+the need to foo later when shipping

 Implements #123
 ```